 To ensure that every employee carries the same core principles and values, education is the single-most-important factor that can help.
 Remember optimum cultural intelligence can assist a business to promote strong collaboration and boost workforce productivity as well as employee happiness.

 To know how cloud-based HR software can multiply your CQ levels and help manage a remote workforce effectively, contact us here.
-You can also SMS SAGE to 56767 or drop us a mail at firstname.lastname@example.org or give us a shout out at Facebook or Twitter.
+You can also drop us a mail at firstname.lastname@example.org or give us a shout out at Facebook or Twitter.

 Disclaimer: All the information, views and opinions expressed in this blog are those of the authors and their respective web sources and in no way reflect the principles, views or objectives of Pocket HRMS.